← Back to research

 Competitive Position

-Strengths: Massive adoption (22k stars).
+Strengths: Massive adoption (26k stars, ~255k downloads/month).
 Tree-sitter compression is best-in-class.
-Multiple integration modes.
+Six integration modes.
 MIT license.
-Zero-server privacy.
+Zero-server privacy with built-in secret scanning.

 Weaknesses: Flat context (no structural queries or blast radius).
 Token-limited for large monorepos.
 Snapshots go stale — no live updates.